 “This is like winning the jackpot in a lottery,” Schmidt, assistant professor of the Department of Physics in the College of Arts & Sciences, said.
 “The MIRA is one of the biggest awards that researchers at my career stage can receive.
 It gives me a lot of long-term planning security and the resources I need to develop my research.”

 The award will not only cover the cost for research-related expenses but will also provide training and research opportunities for junior scientists for five years.
 Schmidt has already hired a postdoctoral researcher and will offer additional projects to graduate, undergraduate and high school students.

 Schmidt and his team develop molecular tools that will help to determine the molecular structures of membrane proteins, which are among the least understood components of cells.

 “Cells would quickly die without the membrane proteins that are incorporated in every cell membrane.
 Moreover, they play important roles in virtually all transmittable or genetic diseases,” Schmidt said.
 The importance of membrane proteins was highlighted by the 2021 Nobel prize for medicine for the study of ion channels, which are a special class of membrane proteins that Schmidt and his team will also work on.

-To better equip students with a broad, interdisciplinary perspective on molecular life sciences, Schmidt developed and began teaching an introductory biophysics course at Kent State this fall (PHY 44600 / 54600).
+To better equip students with a broad, interdisciplinary perspective on molecular life sciences, Schmidt developed and began teaching an introductory biophysics course at Kent State Fall 2021 (PHY 44600 / 54600).

 “It is important to teach these classes to expose students to this rather new field at the intersection of Physics, Biology and Chemistry that many students have not heard of before,” Schmidt said.
 “It's rewarding to see that students seem to like this type of science and research, and several students have expressed interest in joining my lab.”